Oil hovers near 2019 highs amid OPEC cuts

 The main factor keeping oil prices from rising even further is soaring U.S. output, which rose by more than 2 million bpd last year to a record 11.9 million bpd.

+The swelling production has resulted in rising U.S. oil inventories.
 U.S. crude oil stocks rose by 1.3 million barrels to 448.5 million barrels in the week to Feb.
 15, according to a weekly report by the American Petroleum Institute on Wednesday.

 Official oil inventory and production data is due from the U.S. Energy Information Administration (EIA) after 1800 GMT on Thursday.

-Reporting by Noah Browning; Additional reporting by Henning Gloystein; Editing by David Goodman
+Reporting by Noah Browning; Additional reporting by Henning Gloystein; Editing by David Goodman and Emelia Sithole-Matarise